rdatta2-code/rdatta2-code.github.io/_pages/about.md

 Welcome!
 ======
-I am a Ph.D. candidate in Economics at the University of Washington.
+I am an applied economist and data scientist with a Ph.D. in Economics from the University of Washington.
+My expertise spans causal inference, time series forecasting, and model validation, with applications across tech, finance, and consulting.

-I am a computational macroeconomist with interests in wealth inequality, housing and heterogenous agent DSGEs, monetary policy and applied econometrics.
-My research aims to develop structural models motivated by empirics with practical implications for monetary & fiscal policy.
+I have delivered solutions at Amazon, Deloitte, D.E.
+Shaw, and Keystone AI—ranging from causal forecasting and supply chain scenario planning to revenue modeling under uncertainty and regulatory stress testing.
+My research combines Bayesian VARs, quasi-experimental methods, and structural macro models to analyze policy and financial stability questions.

-I am on the job market during the 2023-2024 academic year and am available for interviews.
+I bring a mix of academic rigor and applied experience, translating complex quantitative models into actionable insights for decision-makers in business, finance, and policy.

 Curriculum Vitae
 ------